rafirabbani/react-dashboard-login-page/pwa/README.md

 # Login Page and Dashboard Page

-Dashboard Page use protected so only authorized user can access
+Dashboard Page use protected route so only authorized user can access

 Login using token sent from mock server (Server.js)